Nutrition coaching is a great stand-alone certification or even an addition to a personal trainer’s repertoire.

 These testing materials are a great idea to master the study information and prepare for the final examination.
 One important feature of them is the preparation for the style of questioning.

-The forms of practice testing will often be equal to the final exams, or they are shorter and covering specific sections of the materials.
+The forms of practice testing will often be equal to the final exams, or they are shorter and cover specific sections of the materials.

 To ensure that you have the best chances on your final exam, make sure to get a minimum score of 85% on the practice materials.